-Rabbit hunting is one of the oldest and richest in tradition type of hunting, and these days the exciting task can be helped along through means of a choke.
+Rabbit hunting is one of the oldest and richest traditional types of hunting, and these days the exciting task can be helped along through means of a choke.
 What is a choke and which is the best one to use when rabbit hunting?
 We’ll answer all these questions and more!

 WHAT IS A CHOKE?

 Older shotgun either would usually have fixed or adjustable chokes.
-Fixed chokes are integrated in the barrel and can only be permanently changed by a gunsmith.
-Adjustable chokes are throughout the entire range by turning a sleeve e.g.: polychoke.
+Fixed chokes are integrated into the barrel and can only be permanently changed by a gunsmith.
+Adjustable chokes are throughout the entire range by turning a sleeve e.g.: poly choke.